marianaobmorais/ft_printf/README.md

 ## Usage

-Add `#include "<path>/libftprintf.h"` to your source file that is using functions to the library.
+Add `#include "<path>/libftprintf.h"` to your source file that uses the libftprintf library functions.
 Substitute `<path>` for the path to the ft_printf folder:

 ```c